shashankgaur3/dss-parallel-web-plugin/README.md

 3. **Error Tracking**: Enable "Continue on Error" to avoid losing progress on large datasets
 4. **Batch Processing**: Use smaller batch sizes for very large datasets to see progress more frequently

-### Performance Considerations

-- Processing time depends on the complexity of the enrichment task and the processor selected
-- Consider the API rate limits when processing large datasets
-- Learn more about choosing the right processor: [Parallel AI Processor Guide](https://docs.parallel.ai/task-api/guides/choose-a-processor)

-### Troubleshooting

-**Issue**: Recipe fails with "API key not configured"
-- **Solution**: Ensure you have created a Parallel API key preset in the plugin settings

-**Issue**: Tasks are timing out
-- **Solution**: Increase the "Max Wait Time" setting or simplify your output field definitions

-**Issue**: Empty output values
-- **Solution**: Check the `_enrichment_error` column (if "Continue on Error" is enabled) for error messages.
-Verify that your input columns contain valid data.

----

 ## Parallel Web Search Agent Tool

 This agent tool enables Dataiku AI agents to search the web intelligently using Parallel's Search API.
-The tool provides relevant web pages with titles, URLs, and text excerpts that agents can use to answer questions and gather information.

-### How It Works

-The tool uses Parallel's Search API to:
-1. Accept a natural language objective from the AI agent
-2. Execute intelligent web searches based on the objective
-3. Return relevant results with excerpts from web pages
-4. Provide source attribution for traceability

 ### Configuration

-Configure the tool in **Plugins** → **Parallel web systems** → **Parallel Web Search**:
+Configure the tool in your project **Agent Tools** → **New Agent Tool** → **Parallel web search** :

 ![Parallel Web Search Tool Configuration](assets/parallel-web-search-tool-config.png)